-The Hudson River Watershed Alliance is soliciting applications to provide technical assistance to develop watershed characterizations, based on the process outlined in the NYS Department of State and Department of Environmental Conservation Guidebook on Watershed Plans.
+In spring 2022, the Hudson River Watershed Alliance solicited applications to provide technical assistance to develop watershed characterizations, based on the process outlined in the NYS Department of State and Department of Environmental Conservation Guidebook on Watershed Plans.
 The Hudson River Watershed Alliance will work with advisory committees from two watersheds within the Hudson River estuary watershed to develop watershed characterizations in 2022 and 2023, which will serve as templates in the future.

 This is an application for technical assistance from the Hudson River Watershed Alliance.
 No funding or match is required from participants.
 Applicants and advisory committee members will commit their time to support the watershed characterization process.